 Strings returned by sqlite3_column_text() and sqlite3_column_text16(), even empty strings, are always zero-terminated.
 The return value from sqlite3_column_blob() for a zero-length BLOB is a NULL pointer.

-These routines attempt to convert the value where appropriate.
+The these routines may attempt to convert the datatype of the result.
 For example, if the internal representation is FLOAT and a text result is requested, sqlite3_snprintf() is used internally to perform the conversion automatically.
 The following table details the conversions that are applied:

 Conversion NULL INTEGER Result is 0 NULL FLOAT Result is 0.0 NULL TEXT Result is a NULL pointer NULL BLOB Result is a NULL pointer INTEGER FLOAT Convert from integer to float INTEGER TEXT ASCII rendering of the integer INTEGER BLOB Same as INTEGER->TEXT FLOAT INTEGER CAST to INTEGER FLOAT TEXT ASCII rendering of the float FLOAT BLOB CAST to BLOB TEXT INTEGER CAST to INTEGER TEXT FLOAT CAST to REAL TEXT BLOB No change BLOB INTEGER CAST to INTEGER BLOB FLOAT CAST to REAL BLOB TEXT Add a zero terminator if needed